ecodata-technology/.github/README.md

-# .github
+# EcoData Technology, LLC
-EcoData Technology, LLC designs custom analytics and software solutions for environmental practitioners in academia and industry.
+We design custom analytics, data, and software solutions for environmental practitioners in academia and industry.